illinoistech-itm/jhajek/itmd-521/syllabus/syllabus.md

 ### Plagiarism

-You must fully attribute all material directly quoted in papers and you must document all sources used in the preparation of the paper using complete, APA-style bibliographic entries.
-Including directly quoted material in an assignment without attribution or a bibliography entry for the source of the material is always plagiarism and will always be treated as such by me.
-No more than thirty-three percent of material included in any paper may be direct quotes.
-Students have submitted plagiarized material in seven of the last eight times I have taught this course and I will not tolerate it.
-If you submit plagiarized material you WILL receive a grade of ZERO for the assignment or exam question, an Academic Honesty Violation Report will be filed, and it may result in your expulsion from the course with a failing grade as per the IIT and ITM academic honesty policies.
-There is no excuse for not understanding this policy and if you do not understand it please let me know and I will be happy to discuss it with you until you do
+You must fully attribute all material, even when using code.
+Citing your sources is considered good practice and required even with source code.
+Using code-snippets from Stack Overflow requires a notice of the MIT license.
+Even proper usage of ChatGPT requires attribution and will generate an attribution link.

 Dealing with code -- you need to respect opensource licenses and in the absence of a clear license be careful cutting and pasting code without attributing source.
 A good metric would be to add a comment in your code with a link to the original source to protect yourself.

 ### Collaboration

-We will use Discord for all class questions and disucssion
+We will use Discord for all class questions and discussion

 ### Our Contract